sourcefuse/loopback4-billing/README.md

  ```

 4. **Use BillingProvider Methods for Billing Operations**
-Use the methods provided by the BillingProvider to manage billing entities like customers, invoices, and payment sources.
+Use the methods provided by the BillingProvider to manage billing entities like customers, invoices, and payment sources like we have displayed an instance of using BillingProvider for creating a invoice.Similarly you can use all the other methods provided by billing provider.

 ```ts
 import { BillingComponentBindings, IService } from 'loopback4-billing';